 Tools You Need to Fix a Leaking Roof From the Inside:

 - Roof Patch (Tar)

 Fixing The Roof

 Keep in mind that these methods are considered temporary fixes.
-The only permanent solution to a leaking roof is a roof repair or replacement.
+The only permanent solution to a leaking roof is a roof repair or replacement that addresses the roof cause of the leak.
 But, depending on the age of your roof and the overall condition, this may help to buy you some time.

 Finding exactly where the leak is coming from can be the most challenging part.
 One common cause of leaks in the home is that water has entered through the roof, and settled into a pool inside the ceiling.